hms-dbmi-cellenics/iac/README.md

 5. `Select actions to perform` defines what kind of changes you want to apply to the infrastructure.
 There are 2 options available to select from:

     - `deploy and configure`: If you've made changes that require re-creation of the cluster.
 For example: changing the EC2 node type.
-    - `configure`: If you've made changes that only require update of the configuratio of the existing cluster.
+    - `configure`: The default option.
+If you've made changes that only require update of the configuratio of the existing cluster.
+Most of the time, you will need to use option `configure`.

-6. After you've chosen
+6. After you've made your selections, click `run workflow`.
+This will update or recreate and update the cluster in the AWS region specified using the state of the iac repo in the branch selected in `use workflow from`.

 ### The Kubernetes Cluster